localcode/rhinopythonscripts/README.md

 or you can do stuff like this to import individual functions or give things shorter names:

     import rhinopythonscripts.InfraPy as ip
-    from rhinopythonscripts import RunCPythonScript.run as runC
+    from rhinopythonscripts.RunCPythonScript import run as runC
     out = runC("someCPythonScript", argumentList)

 ### Using GitHub to Download, Update, and Contribute